-Big-name advertisers are spending millions of dollars—more than $5 million—to get a 30-second ad in this year’s Super Bowl.
-But just because small businesses can’t fork over that kind of money doesn’t mean they can’t take advantage of the big game’s huge popularity and hype when Super Bowl rolls around each year in late January/early February.
+Big-name advertisers are spending millions of dollars—more than $5 million—to get a 30-second ad in this year’s Game Day.
+But just because small businesses can’t fork over that kind of money doesn’t mean they can’t take advantage of the big game’s huge popularity and hype when Game Day rolls around each year in late January/early February.

-Here are three ideas for how to use the Super Bowl to kick up your company’s marketing:
+Here are three ideas for how to use the Game Day to kick up your company’s marketing:

-Many restaurants and bars want to draw in crowds on Super Bowl Sunday, so they offer deals—whether two-for-one specials or special Game Day packages.
+Many restaurants and bars want to draw in crowds on Game Day Sunday, so they offer deals—whether two-for-one specials or special Game Day packages.
 But other types of businesses can also come up with intriguing promotions tied to the big event.
 The trick is to make your promotion stand out from the pack.

-In 2013, when the Baltimore Ravens faced off against the San Francisco 49ers, Gardiners Furniture in Baltimore hosted a special promotion: It promised to refund every customer’s purchase in the few days leading up to the Super Bowl if the Ravens returned a kick for a touchdown during the game.
+In 2013, when the Baltimore Ravens faced off against the San Francisco 49ers, Gardiners Furniture in Baltimore hosted a special promotion: It promised to refund every customer’s purchase in the few days leading up to the Game Day if the Ravens returned a kick for a touchdown during the game.
 The Ravens did, and Gardiners ended up giving away $600,000 in free furniture.

 Though it was a risky (and expensive) bet, Gardiners owner Gary Mullaney—who had purchased a $12,000 insurance policy to cover the losses—told the Baltimore Sun that the free publicity the promotion generated was worth the price tag.
 “People are hearing about this all over the country,” he said.